“Young people can’t be trusted”

 They say: ‘Young people aren’t responsible enough’

 We say: Responsible enough for what?
 Young people around the world have all kinds of serious obligations.
 Every day, millions of them contribute to the system and are treated by society as adults and relied upon by loved ones.
 They often work hard, they pay taxes.
-Some young people become carers for vulnerable or younger or older family members.
+Some young people become caregivers for vulnerable or younger or older family members.
 Some are paying into the household income, or even joining the military.
 Not exactly footloose and fancy free.

 On the flipside, if young people don’t play by society’s rules, they pay for it.
 In some countries it’s considered acceptable to punish children for crimes many years before they can legally vote.
 In the UK, Australia, Switzerland, Singapore, New Zealand, Ireland and Hong Kong the age of criminal responsibility is 10.
 In the US, where it’s decided state by state, the oldest age is 12 and the youngest age is 6.